clublettreurs/cure-script/config/docs/en/88-xをしたい-vs-xがしたい.md

 こんにちは。

-Today we're going to talk about the core fundamental structure of Japanese and a problem that troubles some people about it, which I've tried to lay to rest *(Lesson 43)* but there's still some difficulty, I think, so I'm going to try to tackle the question, for what I hope will be the last time, today.
+Today we're going to talk about the core fundamental structure of Japanese and a problem that troubles some people about it, which I've tried to lay to rest<sup>[[43]](./43-paradigm-shift-cut-through-the-confusion.md)</sup> but there's still some difficulty, I think, so I'm going to try to tackle the question, for what I hope will be the last time, today.
 And in doing that we're going to look at a puzzle that's posed by the title of a very popular work.

 ![](../media/image772.webp)